microsoft/fhir-server/docs/BulkImport.md

 ## Prerequisites

 * NDJSON FHIR data to be imported.
-* You may have multiple NDJSON files per resource type.
+* You may have multiple NDJSON files.

 ### Current limitations